 Your book will be a work of art you've created for the enjoyment or education of others, but it won't be you.
 It won't define you.
 Whether people love it or hate it (or the more likely option of all: are indifferent to it) will say absolutely nothing about your value as a human being.

 Publishing a book will be the start of your life as an author, but publishing won't turn into an instant career.
 A sustainable career as an author means writing and publishing more books.
-Usually many books.
+Usually many more books.

 Even if you're book is a huge hit, it almost certainly won't bring you wealth and fame.
 (If wealth and fame is what you're after, a career as an author is the wrong path to begin with.)
 Book publishing isn't a growth industry.
 Most people watch Netflix, not read books.
 The New York Times called Americanah the best novel of 2013.
 Did you read it?
 Didn't think so.